Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Go to src, right click, add an existing file.
 Add ModalWX.cpp and build the project.
 You may get several warnings but no errors.
 Run the project.
-This should run Modal.
+This should run ModalWX.

 ### Running the app (UI controls):
-The app's function is to navigate a Modal codefile.
+The app's function is to navigate a ModalWX codefile.
 ModalWX.cpp is an example of a Modal codefile.
 When you run the app,
 it will ask you for the full path of ModalWX.cpp.